 39. I told other staff at the assessment centre what Mr EWA was doing; Mr MTQ who was SNR

-WR WAS SNR

-WR WAS MR MTQ SNR
+WR MTQ SNR

-Who was Mr MTQ SNR
+SNR

-Who was Mr MTQ SNR
+Wr MTQ SNR

-SN
+SNR</li

-40. When I was at the children's panel I told Donald Stirling the reporter about what Mr When I was at the children's panel I told Donald Stirling the reporter about what Mr what done to me, and I remember he wrote it down.
+40. When I was at the children's panel I told Donald Stirling the reporter about what Mr When I was at the children's panel I told Donald Stirling the reporter about what Mr When I was at the children's panel I told Donald Stirling the reporter about what Mr when I was at the children's panel I told Donald Stirling the reporter about what Mr after that done to me, and I remember he wrote it down.
 I don't know if he did anything after that with the information.
-I later heard that someone else had made a complaint about Mr was and he had been caught.
+I later heard that someone else had made a complaint about Mr was made he had been caught.
 I think my social worker at that time was Mary English who worked from the Newtoft Street office.